 Loyalty programs are a great way to build customer engagement, encourage repeat purchases, and access a treasure trove of customer data.

-What is a loyalty program?
-It’s a way to attract new customers and maintain existing customers by offering perks and rewards for their continued business.
+Loyalty Program is a way to attract new customers and maintain existing customers by offering perks and rewards for their continued business.
 In one form or another, loyalty programs have been around for hundreds of years, whether it’s the old-time shopkeeper giving a big customer a special rate or an airline handing out discounts to frequent flyers.
-Today’s loyalty programs can encompass everything from digital sales to purchases made with partnering companies.

 What’s the Point of a Loyalty Program?